 Signs of Unhealthy Drooling

-Drooling, like many behaviors dogs may perform, can be a sign of ill health.
-Depending on the consistency, frequency, and time that a dog drools, it could indicate different health issues.
-Here are some of the most common health issues to be present when a dog is drooling.
+Dogs drool for many reasons, and excessive drooling can be a sign that your furry friend is not feeling well.
+Depending on the consistency, frequency, and timing of the drooling, it could indicate different health issues.
+Here are some of the most common reasons why a dog might drool:

 Mouth and Throat Issues